GabenGar/trimps-x/README.md

 ## Development

-First, run the development server:
+1. Run the development server:

 ```sh
 npm run dev
 ```

-Open [http://localhost:5173/trimps-x/](http://localhost:5173/trimps-x/) with your browser to see the result.
+2. Open [http://localhost:5173/trimps-x/](http://localhost:5173/trimps-x/) with your browser to see the result.

+## Symbol mappings

+`()` after the name means it's a function/class.